bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 Avoiding transaction malleability is helpful for anyone monitoring a transaction to determine when it is confirmed.
 Transaction malleability also causes problems for spending unconfirmed transactions, or when building smart contracts between mutually untrusting users.
-The Lightning Network requires a fix for third-party transaction malleability before it can be safely deployed, and a general fix to malleability allows for trustlessly outsourcing some checks and thus more lightweight Lightning clients.
+With malleability fixed, the Lightning Network is less complicated and significantly more efficient in its use of space on the blockchain, and it becomes possible to run lightweight Lightning clients that outsource monitoring the blockchain.

 Segwit transactions only avoid malleability if all their inputs are segwit spends (either directly, or via a backwards compatible segwit